 The Chief Executive Officer as the City's PEO, acknowledges that these internal procedures under s.
-23(1)(e) of the PID Act must be published and publically accessible.

-As they cover the roles and responsibilities of:
+23(1)(e) of the PID Act must be published and publicly accessible, as they cover the roles and responsibilities of:

-- The City's Chief Executive Officer as the public authority's PEO] in accordance with s.23(1)(a) and s.5(3)(h).
+- The City's Chief Executive Officer as the public authority's PEO] in accordance with s.23(1)(a) and s.5(3)(h) of the PID Act.

 - Person designated as PID Officers.

 - The discloser.

 - The subject of the disclosure.

-C: Procedures to assist with managing Public Interest Disclosures
+Procedures to assist with managing Public Interest Disclosures